Shouldn’t travel be about more than just Instagram photos?

 Enter the villain of our story: Covid19.
 With lockdowns in Cebu City some of the harshest and most drastic anywhere in the world, and no end in sight to the pandemic, I decided in mid-2019 that it was time to come home from the Philippines.
 Not long after that my online teaching job stopped being profitable, so it was time to get a real job in Canada.
 Not wanting to waste my compulsory time back in Canada wishing I was back on a beach, on a whim I moved to Banff and started working as a housekeeper in one of the hotels there.

 While living in Banff I learned that mountains are cool, hiking is also cool, and that it turns out there’s cool stuff in Canada after all.
 Who knew.
-While there I overheard a friend talking about how there wasn’t any money to be made in blogging any more and it was a stupid thing to do.
+While there I happened to overhear someone talking about how there wasn’t any money to be made in blogging any more and it was a stupid thing to do.
 So the idea for a blog was born, with the first post written in April of 2022.

 That same year I visited Vancouver Island on the west coast of Canada for the first time, saw the mountains and beaches and and decided that this was going to be one of the next places I lived.
 After Banff, I moved into my car and spent a season in Fernie saving up for a move to Vancouver Island.